Labyrinth15/SUITS-Location-Service-Mobile/README.md

 Click under developer app "Apple Development: <your email address>"
 Approve / Verify the app
 Close settings and start the app.

+### Testing the app
+On computer, start the TSS and join a room

+On iPhone, join the same network.

+In SUITSLS, enter http://{ipadress}:{port} in the TSS URL field

+Once the device has connected to the server, select your TSS User.
+You will then be able to see the User Information in the GeoLocation tab.